 The department maintains a large and robust graduate program.
 Presently, approximately fifteen students are pursuing graduate work leading to the MS or PhD degrees, and a number of postdoctoral fellows are also training in the department.

-Departmental faculty vigorously pursue research support from a wide range of public and private agencies, and as of the start of fiscal 2019, all faculty have current external funding.
+Departmental faculty vigorously pursue research support from a wide range of public and private agencies and currently all faculty have external research funding.
 The largest source of our funding is NIH, but departmental faculty also currently receive support from USDA, NSF, the U.S. Department of Veterans Affairs, the Gulf of Mexico Research Initiative, the European Union and the U.S. Department of Defense.
 Our faculty also receive support from the Florida Department of Environmental Protection, the Florida Department of Health and from a wide variety of other intramural and extramural sources.